best-digital-nomad-insurance-thailand

 • Travel insurance: Emergency care only.

-• Digital nomad insurance: Can include checkups, mental health, home country coverage and outpatient treatment.
+• Digital nomad insurance: Can include check-ups, mental health, home country coverage and outpatient treatment.

 • Travel insurance: Limited coverage.